winfredSunga-jw0226/Scrape-Da-News/README.md

 ### Overview

-This is a web gives users access to the lastest San Francisco Chronicle articles and gives options to -
+This web app gives users access to the latest San Francisco Chronicle articles and gives options to -
   * save articles
   * add/delete comments for a specific article
   * unsave articles.